Tomilola Olumide

 About

-Tomilola Olumide is a Nigerian Artist and Writer whose work documents subjects such as memory and identity, primarily informed by her formative years in Lagos, Nigeria.
+Tomilola Olumide is a Nigerian Artist whose practice documents memory and identity through autobiographical work informed by present experiences and her formative years in Lagos, Nigeria.

-Tomilola is currently studying an MA in Contemporary Art Practice (CAP) at the Royal College of Art (RCA), London, where she was awarded the 2024/25 RCA Sir Frank Bowling Scholarship, championed by RCA BLK.
-Olumide received her BA in Fine Art from the University of Southampton, Winchester School of Art, and is also a recipient of the Soho Global Fellowship by Soho House and Creative Futures Collective.
+Olumide received a Master's degree in Contemporary Art Practice from the Royal College of Art, London, and a Bachelor's in Fine Art from the University of Southampton, Winchester School of Art.
+She was awarded the RCA Sir Frank Bowling in 2024 and a Soho Global Fellowship by Soho House and Creative Futures Collective.